GenesisAeon/unified-mandala/feedbackcodex.md

 - Documented NewsBot flows for live cycle, training, and publishing.
 - Introduced review agent service for evaluating drafts and recommending approval.
+- Integrated NewsBot services into docker-compose and pipeline configuration.